MicrosoftDocs/sql-docs/docs/integration-services/load-data-to-from-excel-with-ssis.md

 Select the version of Microsoft Excel that was used to create the file, or another compatible version.
 For example, if you had trouble installing the 2016 connectivity components, you can install the 2010 components and select **Microsoft Excel 2007-2010** in this list.

 You may not be able to select newer Excel versions in the list if you only have older versions of the connectivity components installed.
 The **Excel version** list includes all the versions of Excel supported by SSIS.
 The presence of items in this list does not indicate that the required connectivity components are installed.
-For example, you see **Microsoft Excel 2016** in the list even if you have not installed the 2016 connectivity components.
+For example, **Microsoft Excel 2016** appears in the list even if you have not installed the 2016 connectivity components.

 ## First row has column names